Fairchild Channel F Videocarts: Videocart-15: Memory Match

-Videocart-16
+Videocart-16: Dodge It

-Videocart-16: Dodge' It is a sports video game released in 1978 by Fairchild.
+Videocart-16: Dodge It is a sports video game released in May 1978 by Fairchild.
 The game is similar to dodge ball.
 One or two players controls a character represented by a square in a room on the screen.
-A ball controlled by the computer is then introduced into the room - overtime increasing in numbers.
+A ball controlled by the computer is then introduced into the room - overtime increasing in numbers up to a maximum of nine.
 The objective is to not come in contact with the balls controlled by the computer.
-Different rooms in the game have different properties.
-Variables such as the size and speed of both the player controlled characters and the balls varies, as well as the size of the room.
+Upon hitting a ball, players receive a death screen where multicolored rectangles radiate out and absorb the player.
+Variables such as the size and speed of both the character and the ball as well as the size of the room, can be set by the player.
 Video Games in 1983 described Dodge-It as "...nightmarish and marvelous".
+Brett Weiss in 2007 described it as "semi-enjoyable" and "sort of the opposite of Pong."